-- (1) If examination components are not passed or considered not to have been passed, they may be retaken once.
-This includes examinations failed at other universities.
-A second retake is only granted in duly substantiated cases and upon application for examinations completed during the course of study that are contingent upon a translation examination (see § 19, paragraph 2).
+(1) If examinations are not passed, or are considered not to have been passed, they may be retaken once.
+This includes failed examinations at other universities.
+A second retake is only granted in duly substantiated cases and upon application for examinations completed during the course of study that are contingent upon a translation examination (see § 19 paragraph 2).
 The decision on admission to a second retake of examinations completed during the course of study in substantiated cases is taken by the examinations board.
-A second retake of the Bachelor's thesis is not authorised. - (2) A second retake of the orientation examination is not authorised; a second retake of the module ÜbIntGr I is also not authorised. - (3) Retaking an examination that has been graded as passed is not permitted. - (4) Failed examinations must be retaken no later than during the following semester.
+A second retake of the Bachelor's thesis is not authorised.

+- (2) A second retake of the orientation examination is not authorised; a second retake of the module ÜbIntL I is also not authorised. - (3) It is not permitted to retake an examination component which has been graded as passed. - (4) Failed examinations must be retaken no later than during the following semester.
 If the candidate fails to meet this deadline, they will lose their entitlement to take the examination, unless they are not responsible for exceeding the deadline. - (5) If a compulsory module examination is failed on the final attempt, the candidate will be excluded from the academic programme.
 Failure of compulsory elective modules and elective modules may be offset by the successful completion of a different module.